apache/accumulo-website/_docs-2/getting-started/features.md

 ### Compaction

 Compactions were reworked in 2.1 to allow plugin capabilities.
-TODO expand
+See [the documentation for compactions]({% jurl org.apache.accumulo.core.spi.compaction %}).

 ### Scan